|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

 See in Glossary move forward and backward in the list by a single step and you can also use the arrow keys to the same effect.
 Additionally, the slider at the top of the window lets you “scrub” rapidly through the drawcalls to locate an item of interest quickly.
 Where a drawcall corresponds to the geometry of a GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 If rendering happens into a RenderTexture at the selected draw call, then contents of that RenderTexture are displayed in the Game view.
 This is useful for inspecting how various off-screen render targets are built up, for example diffuse g-buffer in deferred shadingA rendering path in the Built-in Render Pipeline that places no limit on the number of Lights that can affect a GameObject.
-All lights are evaluated per-pixel, which means that they all interact correctly with normal maps and so on.
+All Lights are evaluated per-pixel, which means that they all interact correctly with normal maps and so on.
 Additionally, all Lights can have cookies and shadows.
 More info

 Or looking at how the shadow maps are rendered:

 To use Frame Debugger remotely, the player has to support multithreaded rendering (for example, WebGL doesn’t support it, thus frame debugger cannot be run on it), most of the Unity platforms support it, secondly you have to check ‘Development BuildA development build includes debug symbols and enables the Profiler.
 More info

 Note for Desktop platforms: be sure to check ‘Run In Background’ option before building, otherwise, when you’ll connect Frame Debugger to player, it won’t reflect any rendering changes until it has focus, assuming you’re running both Editor and the player on the same machine, when you’ll control Frame Debugger in Editor, you’ll take the focus from the player.